 How to do a FB Poll

-Please don’t just dismiss this post as that’s nice and informative…. setup your Facebook poll today.
+Please don’t just dismiss this post as that’s nice and informative…. setup up your Facebook poll today.

 That leaves me to my last point.
 I often hear many people talk about competition; competition isn’t as fierce as everyone thinks.
 WHY????
 Because most people don’t act on new ideas.
 To win in business you don’t have to be the smartest, best-looking, highly educated, or most knowledgeable.